MartinSchlott/RESTifyMCP/instructions/V01/V01_README.md

 - Additional security features through Nginx (rate limiting, etc.)

 When configuring, pay special attention to secure bearer tokens as these are your primary security feature.

+## Current Limitations

+While functional as a proof of concept, there are several known technical limitations:

+- **Authentication System**: The bearer token implementation is basic and was designed for simple use cases.
+It lacks proper client isolation.
+- **Multi-Client Strategy**: The current approach to handling multiple clients has architectural limitations that would need to be addressed for production use.
+- **OpenAPI Generation**: The generated YAML/JSON is a large amalgamation of all connected clients' tools, which lacks proper segmentation.

+These limitations don't impact basic testing scenarios but should be considered if adapting this tool for more critical applications.
+Contributions to improve these areas are welcome.

 ## Configuration